Kachi-Eng/analysis_seattle_use_of_force/README.md

 ## Project Description
+I was excited to be selected for the CorrelationOne Data Science for All Program.
+During this program, my team conducted a project on crisis intervention training specifically on the use of force incidents among Seattle Police.
 This project was to quantify the impact or lack of impact of CIT on crises that resulted in Level 2 or Level 3 uses of force (UOF) by police officers in the Seattle area.
+I had fun doing this project because I was able to use my skills in the data cleaning and analysis part of this project.